rahilchaudhary/dockerizedMobileAutomationTest/README.md

 # dockerizedMobileAutomationTest
-Jenkins pipeline that runs an Android test suite on a physical device inside a Docker container
+This solves the cost and accessibility problem for teams testing on fixed hardware targets Jenkins pipeline that runs an Android test suite on a physical device inside a Docker container
 # Android Real-Device Automation - Containerised CI/CD Pipeline